cerebral/cerebral/packages/docs/content/getting-real/07_routing.en.md

 ```

 ### Render based on state
 So we do not render anything based on the route.
 We render based on state, like we do with everything else.
-A route never affects the view layer, it only affects your state.
+A route never affects the components, it only affects your state.

 *components/App/index.js*
 ```js